s0ders/akira.sh/content/posts/go-interfaces.md

 }
 ```

-It's possible to combine multiple interfaces together when it makes sens.
+It is possible to combine multiple interfaces together when it makes sens.
 Common examples are `io.ReadWritter` or `io.ReadCloser`.

 ```go
 // To combine interfaces, simply create a new one embedding the existing ones.